BND Hamburger Icon

 2021 clinical research about employee breaks

-A North Carolina State University study published in March 2021 found that employees, especially fatigued ones, benefit from “microbreaks.”
+A North Carolina State University study published in March of 2021 found that employees, especially fatigued ones, benefit from “microbreaks.”
 Occasional five-minute employee breaks led to increased energy and a greater likelihood of setting and achieving work goals

 Upon the study’s publishing, other experts added that breaks can redirect blood flow from overworked parts of the brain and refresh cognitive functioning.